wistia/wistia-open-docs/_posts/clicky.md

 ## Embed Your Video

-The first step is embedding your video on your webpage (or blog, e-commerce site, etc.)  For more info on this, please check out our documentation on [embedding]({{ '/embedding' | post_url }}).
+The first step to making Clicky work with Wistia is embedding your video on your webpage (or blog, e-commerce site, etc.)  For more info on this, please check out our documentation on [embedding]({{ '/embedding' | post_url }}).
 For Clicky and your video to be able to interact, **you must choose the API embed code** from the Embed Type section of the Embed & Share Modal.

 ## Add Clicky Tracking